dmainmon/FRep-Macros/README.md

 # FRep-Macros
-Lords Mobile Automation Macros for use with FRep on and Android
+Lords Mobile Automation Macros for use with FRep on an Android device.
+Tested with Samsung 6.

+FRep is available from the Google Play Store.

 Arm Research "Quick Swap" example